System-bath models

 • bandmin / bandmax = miniumum / maximum energies that define the bath energy range

-The discretised bath energy states, $\varepsilon_{n}$, and coupling elements, $V_{n}$, are calculated as follows:
+The discretised bath energy states, $\varepsilon_{n}$, and couplings, $V_{n}$, are calculated as follows:

 \[\begin{align*} \varepsilon_{n} &= a + \frac{(n - 1)(b - a)}{M - 1} \\ V_{n} &= V(\varepsilon_{n})\sqrt{(b-a)/(M-1)} = \sqrt{\Delta \varepsilon_{n}} \end{align*}\]